 For one, when the battery light illuminates, do not panic at all.
-Instead, continue driving as you normally do.
-This means you should not break any road rule or regulation.
+Instead, continue driving as you usually do, which means you should not break any road rules or regulations.

-Another thing to do is to switch off anything that sucks power from the battery.
-This includes the radio, air conditioning, and any unnecessary light.
+Another thing to do is switch off anything that sucks power from the battery, including the radio, air conditioning, and unnecessary light.
 If driving at night, just leave the headlights on.

 If driving on the highway, ensure you pull off the road immediately.
 Drive your car home.
-If you think you can’t make it home, and then drive to a secure location.
+If you think you can’t make it home, drive to a secure location.

 Later, you can drive to a local repair garage.
 The experts here will check your vehicle to see the cause of the problem.